2b2t-tel/VoidUtils/README.md

 ## 👤 Author

-Created by Xera for retro/anarchy-style servers like `2b2t legacy`.
+Created by 256msn for retro/anarchy-style servers like `2b2t legacy`.